Classroom dissection is not humane education

 - Read the Animal Welfare Institute’s Dissection Alternatives Article that talks about effective non-animal methods to substitute for animal dissections.

-- To apply for The National Anti-Vivisection Society’s fall 2021 grants for educators to replace dissection activities with humane alternatives, and additional humane alternative projects (go to BioLEAP.org).
+- To apply for The National Anti-Vivisection Society’s grants for educators to replace dissection activities with humane alternatives, and additional humane alternative projects (go to BioLEAP.org).